 Your Anishnaabemowin and Program Development diploma gives you many career opportunities

-This program prepares students for a variety of language-related careers, including teacher of Anishnaabemowin as a second language, translator, language consultant, language specialist or storytellers.
+This program prepares students for a variety of language-related careers, including teacher of Anishnaabemowin as a second language, translator, language consultant, language specialist or storyteller.
 Students may find employment in school boards, communities, government agencies, education facilities and more.

 Why study Anishnaabemowin and Program Development at Georgian?